stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_host``

-:Description: The host for the Ceph Object Gateway instance.
+:Description: The host for the Stone Object Gateway instance.
 Can be an IP
               address or a hostname.

 :Type: String